 When we agree to something, we usually think we have all the information we need to get it done.
 This question is not meant to blame the other person for not following through.
 It's a genuine asking of "What else do you need from me to complete the project?"

 They may need additional information, more time, got busy, lost focus, or forgot the purpose of the project.
 Make sure you are asking with clean energy and curiosity, not snarky sarcasm and resentment.
 Remember to set a new timeframe or deadline for delivery.

 3. Set a consequence (if they do not follow through a second time)

 You only need to move into the consequence step if completing the task has a consequence.
 Avoid the temptation to make up a consequence that sounds valid, but is you wanting the other person to know you are upset or let down.
 If it's a personal relationship, the consequence may be losing trust in her, but that's down the line.

-This is where conversations can get difficult, and feelings can get hurt.
-We cover these types of difficult conversations in our Cause And Success: Critical Conversations course, but the basics are that you will want to let the other person know the consequence of not following through.
+This conversation can get difficult, and feelings can get hurt.
+We cover these types of difficult conversations in our cause and success: Critical Conversations course, but the basics are that you will want to let the other person know the consequence of not following through.

 "Hmmm . . . if I don't get your numbers, I can't finish my report, and the entire team is at risk for losing our bonus."

 "I understand you're busy.
 The meeting to talk about my performance is important to me.
 If I don't understand how I'm contributing or taking away from the team, I can feel my stress start to rise, and then I'm scared I'll let the team down."

 "If you don't clean the living room, you don't get to play your game on the TV."